-Control by our principal stockholders will prevent other stockholders from influencing management.
+Control by our principal stockholder will prevent other stockholders from influencing management.

 Barclay Simpson, the Chairman of our Board of Directors, controls approximately 22% of the outstanding shares of our common stock.
-Thomas J Fitzmyers, our President and Chief Executive Officer, owns less than 1% of the outstanding shares of our common stock.

-Messrs.
-Simpson and Fitzmyers have substantial influence with respect to the election of our directors and are also expected to continue to exercise substantial control over some fundamental changes affecting us, such as a merger or sale of assets or amendment of our Certificate of Incorporation or Bylaws.
+Mr. Simpson and Thomas J Fitzmyers, our President and Chief Executive Officer (even though he owns less than 1% of the outstanding shares of our common stock), have substantial influence with respect to the election of our directors and are also expected to continue to exercise substantial control over some fundamental changes affecting us, such as a merger or sale of assets or amendment of our Certificate of Incorporation or Bylaws.